isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-raspberry-pi-retro-game-console/index.md

 [RetroArch](http://www.libretro.com/)
 , which is Raspbian created by Linux.
 Notably, you'll find it easy to start with RetroPie through an installation of the SD image that is a suitable system created over the Raspbian OS.
-RetroPie combines suite utilities and tools to make it easy to run ROMs for different old-fashioned gaming stages.�However, your Raspberry Pi will not have its internal hard drive, and thus you'll need to employ a microSD card to store the RetroPie files and operating system.
+RetroPie combines suite utilities and tools to make it easy to run ROMs for different old-fashioned gaming stages.However, your Raspberry Pi will not have its internal hard drive, and thus you'll need to employ a microSD card to store the RetroPie files and operating system.
 Therefore, you'll require to [download](https://retropie.org.uk/download/) the appropriate version of the SD-Card Image.
 However, note that you'll find two kinds of SD-Card Image: